Doors Open at 8 am on Friday, March 13th

-The no-ship Math Trade is back for TGD IX!
+The no-ship Math Trade is back for TGD X!
 What is a Math Trade?
 It's a great way to trade games that you might no longer want for something you do want.
 Here's how it works: first, attendees post games that they want to trade away onto a list on Boardgamegeek.
-Then, after the deadline for submissions, participants in the trade make a list of all the games up for trade they would be willing to accept for their game.
-Once those lists are submitted, a computer program analyzes the want lists and creates "trade chains" that allow for the most possible games to be traded.
+Then, after the deadline for submissions (on February 23rd), participants in the trade make a list of all the games up for trade they would be willing to accept for their game.
+Once those lists are submitted, a computer program analyzes everyone's want lists and creates "trade chains" that allow for the most possible games to be traded.
 Finally, you bring your games to the event and swap them.
 The great thing about a math trade is that it allows for trades to be made where a 1 for 1 trade doesn't make sense, but a three way trade makes all the parties happy.
-You can get more details about the process and post games for trade by visiting the Math Trade Geeklist on Boardgamegeek.com.
+You can get more details about the process and post games for trade by visiting the 2015 Math Trade Geeklist on Boardgamegeek.com.

-Warm up that flicking finger for the fifth annual TGD Crokinole Tournament.
+Warm up that flicking finger for the sixth annual TGD Crokinole Tournament.
 Even if you've never played before, you will learn this game easily and have a fun time - we practically guarantee it.
 The goal of the game is a combination of flicking your checkers (or discs) into the center hole while, at the same time, trying to blast your opponent's checkers off the board.
 Once these discs get ricocheting, hilarity ensues.
 We will be hosting two simulatenous, single elimination tournaments on Saturday night - a singles bracket and a doubles bracket.
 If you feel you need some tuning up, there will be several Crokinole tables set up for quick play throughout the weekend; plenty of opportunity to hone that perfect 20 point flick.
 So make sure to grab a partner and set aside some time for the Canadian parlor pastime that has taken the gaming world by storm.

 Grab two other people, come up with a goofy team name, and get ready for the fast and furious Wits and Wagers Game Show!
-Wits and Wagers is the award winning trivia game that has taken the gaming community by storm and that includes Tennessee Game Days.
-This years event will feature special Tour related questsions!
-That's right, one of the Gaming Tours will include Wits & Wagers!
+Wits and Wagers is the award winning trivia game from North Star Games.
+This year's event will feature special tenth anniversary related questsions!
 Teams will compete to score the most points by answering off-beat trivia questions.
 Not a trivia buff?
 It doesn't matter!
 Players can win by making educated guesses or by playing the odds (it's Wits AND WAGERS).
 The event will last about an hour and the winning triumvirate will be rewarded -- so what are you waiting for?
 Start lining up some teammates!
 In the meantime, you can learn more about Wits & Wagers by visiting here.